fzipi/zf2-auth-radius/README.md

 ```
 ## Troubleshooting

-Did you remember to set your secret accordingly?
+Did you remember to set your RADIUS secret accordingly?